Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Experiments

 \subsection{Dataset description}

 \paragraph{Source data}

 We experimented with two representative datasets in the EHR domain; MIMIC-III and eICU.
 The MIMIC-III dataset comprises deidentified clinical data from more than 40,000 patients admitted to the ICU of Beth Israel Deaconess Medical Center.
 The eICU is populated with data from around 140,000 patients who were admitted to a combination of many critical care units throughout the continental United States.
-To fully represent patients' medical trajectories, the datasets contain many types of medical events, such as laboratory test, prescription, and input event (e.g., fluid injections) with temporal information.
+To fully represent patients' medical trajectories, the datasets contain many medical events, such as laboratory test, prescriptions, and input events (e.g., fluid injections) with temporal information.
+In accordance with the UniHPF configuration, we employed solely three tables from both datasets - laboratory test, prescriptions, and input events.

 \paragraph{Cohort definition} To build cohorts of patients from MIMIC-III and eICU databases, we follow the criteria on which the universal framework~\cite{hur2022unihpf} is based.
 We retrieve records of patients over 18 years old who stayed in the ICU for over 24 hours.
 We filter out ICU stays with less than five medical events and use the first 12 hours of events of the first ICU stay for each hospital stay.
-For both datasets, we divide patients into separate train, validation, and test sets with a ratio of 8:1:1 in a stratified manner for each target label.
+For both datasets, we divide patients into separate train, validation, and test sets with a ratio of 8:1:1.